 Strategic Partner – Diversity, Equity, & Inclusion

 Dr. Elisa Glick believes that when we change ourselves, we change the world.
-A diversity, equity, and inclusion consultant and trainer, researcher, and award-winning educator with over 20 years experience in higher education, Elisa is passionate about helping individuals and communities to thrive.
-She works with clients at all stages of their DEI journeys to help them build more inclusive workplaces, classrooms, and organizations.
+Elisa is a diversity, equity, inclusion, and belonging consultant, speaker, coach, educator, and award-winning educator with over 20 years experience in higher education.
+She is passionate about helping individuals and communities to thrive.
+Elisa works with clients at all stages of their DEI journeys to help them build more inclusive workplaces, classrooms, and organizations.

 Elisa is the founder of the innovative Faculty Institute for Inclusive Teaching at the University of Missouri-Columbia.
 She has expertise in creating DEI and antiracist curricula, facilitating diversity trainings, and developing and implementing inclusive teaching programming.
 Her teaching and academic publications on LGBTQ+ Studies, Women’s and Gender Studies, and Black Studies speak to her commitment to social justice.
 After retiring in 2023, Elisa was awarded the title Associate Professor Emerita in recognition of the many contributions she made to the University of Missouri during her tenure.
 She holds a Ph.D. in English from Brown University.